heiskr/u/README.md

 set {mean median mode} (import './math')
 ```

 Everything in the module is made available.
-Grove has no concept of `public` or `private` references or data.
+U has no concept of `public` or `private` references or data.
 However, module outputs are read-only.

 Some modes of execution will default to look for a `main` function.
 This function will be the entry point to the program.